pawal/torrent-tracker/README.md

 | `GET /api/list/http` | the stable list, HTTP and HTTPS |
 | `GET /api/list/all` | every endpoint on record, dead or alive |

-**Uptime is the share of measured time the name answered**, over `?days` (30 by default).
-Not the share of checks: probes are hours apart and irregular, so counting them makes two trackers on different schedules incomparable, which is the limitation newTrackon's own FAQ concedes about its last-1000-checks figure.
-Unknown verdicts abstain exactly as they do in the rollup, so a week nobody could probe neither helps nor hurts.

-The lanes of a name are unioned rather than averaged.
-A client needs one (endpoint, address) pair to work, not all of them, so a name with four addresses of which one is stale is up, not 75% up. `/api/trackers` carries the same number as `uptime`, null when nothing was measured — which is not the same as zero, and the reason a name nothing has ever spoken to is never recommended however long it has resolved.

-Entries are endpoints rather than names, because `tracker.bt4g.com` can be live on `http:2095` and dead on `https:443`, and a list that averaged the two would recommend a URL that does not work. `live` asks the same question of the endpoint rather than the name, for the same reason.

-Parked, disabled and control names never appear, nor do hosts that deny BitTorrent traffic in DNS.
-A parked domain resolves perfectly and answers nothing, which is exactly what a list built on DNS alone cannot see, and a denying host has asked not to be contacted at all.

-The query parameters, the first three named as newTrackon names them so a caller can swap the host and keep the URL:

 | Parameter | Default | Effect |
 | --- | --- | --- |
 | `min_age_days` | 10 on `stable`, else 0 | how long a name must have been tracked |